July 17, 2017

 - Pain – While a sprained ankle may be tender, gout is usually extremely painful.
 Many patients find it difficult to even walk during a gout attack.

-- Stiffness – Many patients report that their ankle joint will become stiff when a gout attack is setting in.
+- Stiffness – Many patients report that their ankle joint will become stiff when a gout attack occurs.
 It may start with a dull ache that turns into severe stiffness.

-- Color – Joint affected by gout will almost always be very red, often a very bright
+- Color – Joints affected by gout will almost always be very red, often a very bright red.

 - Swelling – Of course, another symptom of gout is intense swelling at the joint.